SOwens/example-compiler/src/README.md

 The AST goes through a series of transformations

-- _constProp.ml_: Constant propagation and folding
+- _constProp.ml_: Propagates and folds constants.
   The compiler later relies on there being no operators with two constant operands.
-- _unnestExp.ml_: Un-nesting of expressions
+- _unnestExp.ml_: Un-nests expressions.
   Flattens out expressions, using assignments to temporary variables.
 Ensures that no expressions contain sub-expressions with operators in them.
 Also makes all array accesses single-dimensional.
-- _blockStructure.ml_: Transforms then AST to a control-flow graph of basic blocks.
+- _blockStructure.ml_: Transforms the AST to a control-flow graph of basic blocks.
 Requires expressions to be un-nested and && and || to be removed.
   Inserts array bounds checks.